ised-isde-canada/cbmdsp-cp-sp-overall-architecture/presigned-url-testing/README.md

 ## Testing
 ### Prerequisites
-To use the testing file in `upload-client`, you will need Python (preferably >=3.0) and pip installed.
+To use `upload-client/upload_file.py`, you will need Python (preferably >=3.0) and pip installed on your local machine.
 Once installed, run `pip install requests` to install the requests package which the test script uses.

+You also need to update one line in `upload_file.py`.
+The `upload_portal_url` on line 10 must be updated to be the value of `UploadPortalApi`, which is a value output from your CloudFormation template once it is deployed.
+You can view CloudFormation outputs in the console.
+Click the stack, then select the Outputs tab.
 ### Running the test script
 You will need to provide a test file to upload.
 Add the file to the `upload-client` directory, then run the script using:
 ```